classgraph/classgraph/README.md

 [See the wiki for full documentation.](https://github.com/lukehutch/fast-classpath-scanner/wiki)

+## Mailing List

+Feel free to subscribe to the [FastClasspathScanner-Users](https://groups.google.com/d/forum/fastclasspathscanner-users) email list for updates, or to ask questions.

 ## Downloading

 Use the "Clone or download" button at the top right of this page to get the source.
 You can get a pre-built JAR (usable in JRE 1.7 or later) from [Sonatype](https://oss.sonatype.org/#nexus-search;quick~fast-classpath-scanner), or add the following Maven Central dependency: